confluentinc/examples/microservices-orders/docs/index.rst

       ./start-ccloud.sh

 #.
-After starting the example, the microservices applications will be running localy and your |ccloud| instance will have Kafka topics with data in them.
+After starting the example, the microservices applications will be running locally and your |ccloud| instance will have Kafka topics with data in them.

    .. figure:: images/microservices-exercises-combined.png
        :alt: image